-High Tech is Tops in Georgia
+High Tech is Booming in Georgia

 Bureau of Labor Statistics, "Computer support specialists and systems administrators" Georgia Tech Research News